moisespr123/divans_gui/README.md

 When compressing folders, it actually compresses each file individually and stores it in the same location of the original file.

-Released under the GPL 2.0 license.
+GUI is released under the GPL 2.0 license.
 Feel free to tweak with this GUI!

-Software written with Visual Studio 2017 in the Visual Basic .NET language
+Written with Visual Studio 2017 in the Visual Basic .NET language

+divANS is released using the Apache 2.0 license.

 # Screenshot